jpsz2004/Compiler-for-Mini-C-/README.md

 7. Implement the FOR instruction.
 8. Validate that the BREAK and CONTINUE instructions are used within WHILE/FOR instructions.

+# Test
+There is a file called test.mcc.
+You write on it a code example written using C++.
+The AST class will visit any grammar rule to generate the AST youo can visualizate with the command written down.
 # AST Visualization
 For the AST visualization, the class will create an file with instruction with DOT format.
 You can use: [https://dreampuf.github.io/GraphvizOnline/#digraph%20G%20%7B%0D%0Anode0%20%5Blabel%3D"Program"%5D%3B%0D%0Anode1%20%5Blabel%3D"VarDeclStmt"%5D%3B%0D%0Anode0%20->%20node1%3B%0D%0Anode2%20%5Blabel%3D"type_%20%3D%20int"%5D%3B%0D%0Anode1%20->%20node2%3B%0D%0Anode3%20%5Blabel%3D"identifier%20%3D%20main"%5D%3B%0D%0Anode1%20->%20node3%3B%0D%0Anode4%20%5Blabel%3D"expr%20%3D%202"%5D%3B%0D%0Anode1%20->%20node4%3B%0D%0A%7D] This tool works good, and it'll show you the Tree with his nodes.